gbrsoos/8WeekSQLChallenge/Week 1: Danny's Diner/Solution.md

   ('B', '2021-01-09');
 ```

+## Question 1: What is the total amount each customer spent at the restaurant?
 '''sql
--- 1. What is the total amount each customer spent at the restaurant?

 SELECT sales.customer_id,
 	SUM(menu.price) AS total_spent
 FROM dannys_diner.sales